Breakthrough/PySceneDetect/manual/cli/detectors.rst

 The ``detect-content`` detector takes the following options:

-  -t, --threshold VAL         Threshold value (float) that the delta_hsv frame
+  -t, --threshold VAL         Threshold value (float) that the content_val frame
                               metric must exceed to trigger a new scene.
-                              Refers to frame metric delta_hsv_avg in stats file.  [default: 30.0] -m, --min-scene-len FRAMES  Minimum size/length of any scene, in number of frames.  [default: 15]
+                              Refers to frame metric content_val in stats file.  [default: 30.0] -m, --min-scene-len FRAMES  Minimum size/length of any scene, in number of frames.  [default: 15]